ZacharyEspiritu/zacharyespiritu.github.io/_notes/2020-12-14-brown-courses.md

 It's also worth noting that the Committee may add additional requirements to Concurrent Degree candidacy based on your application.

+# Statement of Purpose

+You'll be asked to submit a "statement of purpose" (SOP) with your application that does the following:

+> The statement should discuss how this program will enhance your undergraduate education; a description of the graduate program you intend to pursue, including a tentative description of the final research project for the master’s degree (if any); and your professional goals.
+This statement is comparable to the statement of purpose in a regular graduate school admissions process.

+If you're a student at Brown who's thinking about pursing this program and want to read my SOP for reference, feel free to email me and I'll happily send you a copy.

+In general, my statement hit the following topics in about 1000 words:

+1. What my professional goals were (in general);

+2. How the Concurrent degree program would help me achieve those goals;

+3. Why I was ready for the program.

+I found that the best way to communicate my SOP's "story" was to dedicate 40% of my SOP to #1, 20% to #2, and 40% to #3.
+Make sure your course selections for the following year (as denoted in your application's course plan) support your story; in particular, make sure your plan for the "advanced" component of the Master's requirements (i.e. the Research track or the Coursework track) _really_ connects to your story.

 # Courses

 Below are all of the courses that went towards my Concurrent Degree application.

-## Course Plan

 I had a somewhat unusual course plan during my first three years, and my unexpected leave of absence in Fall 2019 complicated my degree completion a bit further—I almost gave up on candidacy after I returned from leave—but then I stretched the requirements to their limits to get accepted into the program in my sixth semester.

 (Specifically, I counted a CSCI course towards my breath requirement in order to fulfill it by my 6th semester.
-This was allowed because _technically_ the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_, though your mileage may vary.)
+This was allowed because _technically_ the breadth requirement refers to courses that are _not applied towards your undergraduate concentration requirements or masters requirements_, though YMMV.)

 |        Semester |    Course     | Title |
 |----------------:|:-------------:|:------|